matteranalytics/matter-analytics-webpage/README.md

 There are two files related to the well-structured content of your site:

 - `src/custom/template.database.ts`: This file serves as a reference for your website's data.
 Do not delete or modify it; keep it for future reference.
-- `src/custom/database.ts`: Initially a copy of the template, you can customize this file with your own information to display on your website.
+- `src/custom/database.ts`: Initially a copy of the template, this is the file you need to customize with your own information in order to display your personal content on the website.

 > The types utilized in the [Type-checking and Linting](#type-checking-and-linting) section can be found in `src/database.d.ts`.
-This file outlines the structure and data types for your `{template.}database.ts` files, ensuring they are accurate and conform to the expected format, thus preventing errors.
+This file outlines the structure and data types for the `{template.}database.ts` files, ensuring they are accurate and conform to the expected format, thus preventing errors.

 ##### Structure